michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

 ...now I'd like to just gloss over one or two days of trying to get the *compiler* to de-duplicate strings.
 There were plenty of [red herrings](http://gcc.gnu.org/bugzilla/show_bug.cgi?id=43746#c8) in that direction, but at some point it began to dawn on me that I was looking at the wrong suspect.
 The *compiler* doesn't do string merging.
 The *linker* does.
 The compiler just sets everything up.
 It made a lot of sense once I had realized that.

 So I needed some other language construct.
 A simpler one.
 One that allows me to state what I want as bluntly as possible.
 Hmm.
 Can you actually use assembler *directives* in inline assembler?
 All documentation examples and tutorials I've seen just do opcodes and the occasional label -- granted, that's probably the prevalent scenario.

-In any case, it turns out you can:
+Let's give it a try:

     asm volatile
     (